ucsb-sbhs-cs/ucsb-sbhs-cs.github.io/_assignments/json_python.md

 With this code, you can now retrieve data from the products that you have found in the "Open Food Facts" API site.

+# Step 4: Make a Bar Graph with JSON Data

+Check out this site to make a bar graph: <https://pythonspot.com/matplotlib-bar-chart/>

 For this step, you may find it helpful to look over [Python Dictionaries](https://ucsb-sbhs-cs.github.io/topics/python_dictionaries).